EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 Hence, we suggest using [mccli](https://mccli.readthedocs.org) (`pip install mccli`) on Unix/Mac.
-Windows users should use the putty `oidc-plugin`, which conveniently ships with [oidc-agent-for-windows](http://repo.data.kit.edu/windows/oidc-agent/).
+Windows users should use the putty `oidc-plugin`, which ships with [oidc-agent-for-windows](http://repo.data.kit.edu/windows/oidc-agent/).

-For conveniently obtaining access tokens, [oidc-agent](https://indigo-dc.gitbook.io/oidc-agent) is probably the most convenient choice.
+For obtaining access tokens, [oidc-agent](https://indigo-dc.gitbook.io/oidc-agent) is probably the most convenient choice.